Test-Optional Admissions: Introduction

-Hence a puzzle: if a college can use test scores as it would like, why would it choose not to have access to a student's score?
+Hence a puzzle: if a college can use test scores as it would like, why choose not to have access to a student's score?
 Why throw away potentially valuable information?
-Indeed, \autoref{sec:puzzle} explains that there are a broad set of conditions---including differential costs of test preparation and different distributions of test scores for reasons unrelated to ability---under which a college that can freely use information cannot benefit from going test optional.
-The reason is straightforward: with commitment to its admission policy, a college has the option of replicating test-optional outcomes in a test-mandatory environment.
+Indeed, in \citet{DFK24-PP}, we show that under a broad set of conditions, a college that can freely use information---and commit to how it will do so---cannot benefit from going test optional.
+The conditions allow for differential costs of test preparation and different distributions of test scores for reasons unrelated to ability.\footnote{The conditions do preclude prohibitive costs of sitting, as opposed to studying, for the test.
+It is not clear to us that, outside of pandemics, the costs of sitting for a test are a compelling rationale for going test optional.
+In fact, prior to the Covid-19 pandemic, \href{https://www.edweek.org/teaching-learning/which-states-require-students-to-take-the-sat-or-act}{25 U.S. states required} either the SAT or ACT for high school graduation.}

+There are a few ways out of the puzzle.
+Students may not trust admission policy pronouncements.
+Being test optional could then be a credible signal that a college does not seek to put much weight on test scores.
+Relatedly, a college may be limited in how effectively it can control its admissions officers, who may put too much weight on test scores due to moral hazard or other reasons.
+An alternative explanation is that students may simply dislike taking tests, and hence apply to otherwise-similar colleges that do not require them.
+Yet another possibility is that test optional allows colleges to report higher average (submitted) standardized test scores and thereby improve their rankings; \citet{CDCC13} provide empirical evidence of strategic admission decisions in this regard.